kjosib/mistake/docs/Bestiary.md

 **Record:** A set of fields with pre-defined arbitrary well-known distinct identifiers and no *natural* ordering.
-Individual fields may have heterogeneous subordinate shapes. (*Instances* of record-type dimensions may collapse some of these, though.)
+Individual fields may have heterogeneous subordinate spaces. (*Instances* of record-type dimensions may collapse some of these, though.)

 In general *record* types can be profitably described using the language directly.